jnozzi/cocoadev.com/markdown/CppSharedPtrInCocoa.md

 I am glad I amuse you.
 Now can you tell me some SPECIFIC PROBLEMS with reference counting?
 All you have written is conjecture and unsupported opinion.
 Your statement about not using polymorphism in C++ is cryptic, and betrays a bad attitude to the 'funky hybrid' language.
 I would like to know which multi-million line projects you worked on with C++.
 Did you ever consider that ALL multi-million line projects can succumb to bad design and bad management?

 You suggest to use a little bit of polymorphism in C++, still without suggesting how I can do this without pointers.
 If you are confusing massive object heirarchy design (everything derives from a     class Object) with polymorphism, then I can understand.
 C++ is not well suited to such monolithic heirarchies, Objective-C is.
 In a way I am following your vague suggestion of using 'a little bit' of polymorphism and mostly relying on the stack already.
 Most competent C++ programmers do this.
 Your suggestion that large projects in C++ which use polymorphism are doomed to failure also betays a profound lack of knowledge.
 The industry I am entering (audio software development) has many multi-million line programs using C++ polymorphism.
 Even without using smart pointers (a shame IMHO) these applications manage to get by fine, and are maintained and enhanced for years (decade + in some cases).
 And in these cases C++ cannot easily be replaced because of it's amenability to real-time performance, which many modern languages lack. **cough**Java**cough**.
-Even more pertinant is the fact that these applications have dynamic plugins which rely in polymorphism to work (VST plugins (c++), General/AudioUnits (c++), RTAS(c++), etc...).
+Even more pertinant is the fact that these applications have dynamic plugins which rely in polymorphism to work (VST plugins (c++), AudioUnits (c++), RTAS(c++), etc...).

 For the record: I agree that using pointer should be limited to where necessary only, but your arguments are very academic and do not help any programmers in the real-world of imperfect tools.
 This is a Cocoa WIKI.
 I share your low opinion of Objective-C reference counting, which is why I suggest a safer alternative     shared_ptr.
 If you want to have an academic discussion concerning the design of current languages, great, there are plenty of message boards for that.
 I posted the above code to solve real problems I encountered, in the hope of helping real practicing programmers solve similar problems.

 Finally, If I am to use 'a little bit of polymorphic behavior' in C++, should I use bald pointers, or reference counted pointers, or perhaps you have an alternative suggestion?
 I await a specific suggestion as to how to solve a real-world programming problem, that does not rely on 'Switch to language X'.

-- General/JeremyJurksztowicz
+- JeremyJurksztowicz

 ----
-This is one of the few forums I read on General/CocoaDev because it is specifically about using C++ with Cocoa.
-So I think discussions about C++ memory management are appropriate for this particular part of General/CocoaDev.
+This is one of the few forums I read on CocoaDev because it is specifically about using C++ with Cocoa.
+So I think discussions about C++ memory management are appropriate for this particular part of CocoaDev.

 I'm not quit a fan of Cocoa.
-It is much better than the old Toolbox, much better than General/MacApp, and much better than MFC.
+It is much better than the old Toolbox, much better than MacApp, and much better than MFC.
 From my twisted point of view, Cocoa and .NET are very, very similar.
 I wish things were better, but they aren't, and they are much better than they used to be, so I'm not going to complain about Cocoa that much.
 I am very happy that Apple created Objective-C++.
 I seem to be one of the few people that really use Objective-C++.
 (I also like using .NET with C++.)
-As far as General/APIs go, I like the Carbon API more.
+As far as APIs go, I like the Carbon API more.
 It fits into C++ better.
 But for User Interfaces, you must go with what your vendor gives you.
 Apple prefers Cocoa for that, and so do I.

 I think the best example I can give is the iostream part of the C++ standard library.
 It is very efficient and very much template-based.
 It is very amenable to iterator-centric design.
 It has just enough polymorphism, IMO.
 When I am writing my own iostreams, internally, there are no pointers at all.
 But the interface I present to the external world is that of std::istream * and std::streambuf *.